hyungccho/backbone_material/projects/w7d4-news-reader.md

 ### Feeds with Entries and Reload

 0. So, we have a nice `reload` method in our `Feed` model.
-This pulls down the latest entries for the feed.
+This pulls down the newest entries for the feed.
 It also causes the `updated_at` value for the feed to be refreshed.
 Make a new method, `latest_entries`, that will `reload` the feed if `updated_at` is older than `30.seconds.ago`.
 Return the association, `entries`, at the end of this method.
-We should now be able to use `latest_entries` as an association that will give us all `entries`, including those that are less than 30 seconds old.
-You will find an entry for [this quickly updating feed][quickfeed] in the provided `seeds.rb`.
-Let's use it to make sure your method works correctly.
+We should now be able to use `latest_entries` as an association that will update the feed if the data in the database is stale and return all `entries`.
+You will find an entry for [this quickly updating feed][quickfeed] in the provided `seeds.rb`; use it to make sure your method works correctly.
 0. Let's update the show method for our `FeedsController`.
 Right now, visiting the show route for a feed only includes the information about the feed object.
 We want all the entries for that feed to also be packaged in the JSON.
 We can do this easily by adding an additional arguments to the params hash we give to `render`.
 Now, our only argument is `json: Feed.find(params[:id])`.
 If we add `include: :latest_entries` it will also include the `latest_entries` for that instance of the `Feed` model.
 Ensure that this works by viewing the json output from the show url for a feed before continuing.

 [quickfeed]: http://lorem-rss.herokuapp.com/feed?unit=second&interval=10